rick-ke/RKLayoutLibrary/README.md

 ## Installation

-You can integrate KLayout into your project manually.
+You can integrate RKLayoutLibrary into your project manually.

 ---